Componentwise Linearity of Powers of Cover Ideals: Introduction

-We then move on to study the powers of cover ideals of bipartite graphs.
+We also study the powers of cover ideals of bipartite graphs.
 In \cite[Theorem 2.2]{FS10}, Mohammadi and Moradi proved that if $G$ is a Cohen-Macaulay bipartite graph, then $J(G)^k$ has linear resolution for all $k \geq 1$.
 Fakhari proved, for a bipartite graph $G$, the cover ideal $J(G)$ has linear resolution if and only if $J(G)^k$ has linear resolution for all $k \geq 2$ (\cite[Corollary 3.7]{Fakhari}).
 By \cite[Corollary 2.6]{GRV05}, for every bipartite graph $G$, we have $J(G)^k=J(G)^{(k)}$ for all $k \geq 2$.
 As an application of Theorem \ref{main}, we prove that if $G$ is a bipartite graph, then $J(G)$ is a componentwise linear ideal if and only if $J(G)^k$ is a componentwise linear ideal for some (equivalently, for all) $k \geq 2$, (Theorem \ref{main-bipartite}).
-Furthermore, we recover Kumar and Kumar result on tree in Corollary \ref{tree-kk}.
+Furthermore, we recover Kumar and Kumar's result (\cite[Corollary 3.4]{KK20}) on trees in Corollary \ref{tree-kk}.

 Our paper is organized as follows.
 In Section \ref{pre}, we collect the terminology and preliminary results that are essential for the rest of the paper.
 In Section \ref{new}, we give a criteria for cover ideals to have the property that all their symbolic powers are not componentwise linear.
 In Section \ref{symbolic}, we prove that $J(G)^{(k)}$ is a componentwise linear ideal for all $k \geq 2$ when $G$ is a $W$-graph.
 We study the case when $G$ is a bipartite graph in Section \ref{bipartite} and show that in this case also, $J(G)^{k}$ is a componentwise linear ideal for all $k \geq 2$ when $J(G)$ is componentwise linear.